-Whether you're preparing a meal for four or for 40, making a successful holiday dinner can be an overwhelming, frantic experience.
-But with some advance planning, it doesn’t have to be!
-Here are nine tips for a stress-free preparation of some of Rosh HaShanah’s most iconic dishes.
+Even if you're just cooking for your immediate family, making a successful holiday dinner can be an overwhelming, frantic experience.
+But with some planning, it doesn’t have to be!
+Here are nine iconic Rosh HaShanah dishes with tips for stress-free preparation.

 Whether you make it as a loaf or rolled into balls, gefilte fish freezes beautifully.
 Freeze the loaf right in the pan.
-Freeze shaped balls on a cookie sheet, and once frozen, remove and place in a freezer zip-lock bag, then return to freezer.
+Freeze shaped balls on a cookie sheet.
+Once they're frozen, place them in a freezer bag, then return to freezer.
 Shortly before you’re ready to eat, defrost it in the refrigerator.

 Teiglach is that beautiful tower of crisp dough balls cooked in honeyed syrup that can be tough to get just right.
-For many of us, when we attempt to make this dish we end up with undercooked dough or overcooked, hard syrup.
+For many of us, our attempts to make this dish end in undercooked dough or overcooked, hard syrup.
 Here’s a foolproof solution: bake the teiglach balls in advance and freeze them.
 When you’re ready to assemble, which can be two to three days before you’re ready to eat, defrost the balls, make the syrup, and assemble.

 Kreplach is more than just a Jewish dumpling.
-It’s traditional Rosh HaShanah food because it’s sealed, signifying our hopes for being sealed in the Book of Life.
-Once you’ve prepared your kreplach, freeze it on a parchment lined cookie sheet, and then remove kreplach and place in a freezer bag.
-No need to defrost: simply place frozen kreplach directly into soup and heat until soup is hot and kreplach are warm.
+It’s a traditional Rosh HaShanah food because it’s sealed, signifying our hopes for being sealed in the Book of Life.
+Once you’ve prepared your kreplach, freeze it on a parchment-lined cookie sheet, then remove the frozen kreplach and place in a freezer bag.
+No need to defrost: simply place the kreplach directly into your soup and heat until the soup is hot and the kreplach are warm.

 Asparagus season is almost over, so Rosh HaShanah is a great opportunity to get your fix in until next summer.
-Blanche your asparagus in boiling salted water for two to three minutes until bright green, remove from hot water and place in a bowl of ice water to set the color.
-Once finished, drain and wrap in paper towel.
+Blanche your asparagus in boiling salted water for two to three minutes until bright green, then remove the asparagus and place it in a bowl of ice water to set the color.
+Once finished, drain and wrap it in paper towel.
 Refrigerate for up to five days.
 To eat, either serve cold or reheat in the microwave.

-If your kugel has enough eggs to bind the ingredients, once completely cooked you can freeze in an airtight container.
-Defrost slowly in the refrigerator and reheat in a 325F oven.
+If your kugel has enough eggs to bind the ingredients, you can freeze your completely cooked kugel in an airtight container.
+Defrost it slowly in the refrigerator and reheat in a 325F oven.
 If you like your kugels edible, be sure not to reheat it in a microwave!

 Sephardic Jews traditionally serve this delicious gratin (quajado di pasi kon patata i keso) on Rosh HaShanah.
 Served piping hot, it makes a wholesome light meal.